vitorlans/define-word-promise/README.md

 Based in https://www.npmjs.com/package/define-word

 ### API
 This API is very small.
-There are only two function and they is synchonous.
+There are only two function and they are synchronous.

 #### Define
 ```>> require("define-word").define("word")```